CryptoGo – An Easy Way To Encrypt And Password Protect Your Files

 For more details, run the following command to display the help section.

 Like I said, CryptoGo is in early development stage, so use it with caution.
-Here is what I suggest the developer to improve it.
+Here is some suggestions to the developer to improve CryptGo application.

 - It uses SHA1 for authentication which is a deprecated Hashing Algorithm and should not longer be used for any security purpose.
 It would be much better if the developer use Blake2b or Keccak/SHA3 for authentication.